signalfx/splunk-otel-java-lambda/README.md

 ## AWS span tags the wrapper adds to trace data

 The Splunk Lambda wrapper automatically adds span tags to trace data it exports.
-Additionally, OpenTelemetry includes span tags for AWS metadata as well.
 These are the available span tags for AWS metadata:

 | Splunk Lambda wrapper span tag | Description                                                                                                                      |
 |------------------------------- | -------------------------------------------------------------------------------------------------------------------------------- |